 The property was zoned A-35 (Agricultural) on March 25, 1999, when zoning was first established for this area of the County.
-The applicant wishes to subdivide the land into 2 lots (Lot 1 being 35 acres and Lot 2 being 5 acres) and sell the 35 acre racetrack area to the operator of the racetrack.
+The applicant wishes to subdivide the land into 2 lots (Lot 1 being 35 acres and Lot 2 being 5 acres) and sell the 35-acre racetrack area to the operator of the racetrack.
 The minimum lot size requirement for the A-35 zoning district is 35 acres.
-The applicant is requesting to rezone five (5) acres of the 40 acre parcel to the A-5 zoning district, which requires a minimum lot size of five (5) acres, so that the land may be subdivided.
+The applicant is requesting to rezone five (5) acres of the 40-acre parcel to the A-5 zoning district, which requires a minimum lot size of five (5) acres, so that the land may be subdivided.

 The racetrack is considered legal-nonconforming due to the use being established in 1994, prior to when zoning was initiated for this portion of the County in 1999.
-The purpose of Section 5.6, Legal Nonconformities is "This Section is intended to recognize the interests of the property owner in continuing the nonconformity but also to preclude the extension, expansion, or change in character of the nonconformity or the reestablishment of the nonconformity after it has been abandoned."
-An increase in the allowed density of the subject parcel due to subdivision would result in a change in character of the nonconforming use, which requires the use to be legalized.
+Decreasing the lot size is considered an expansion of the non-conformity, which requires the use to be legalized.